dart-lang/tools/pkgs/extension_discovery/README.md

 It is the responsibility package that can be extended to validate extensions, decide when they should be enabled, and documenting how such extensions are created.

+## Packages that extend tools

+You can also use this package (and associated convention), if you are developing a tool that can be extended by packages.
+In this case, you would call `findExtensions(<my_tool_package_name>, packageConfig: ...)` where `packageConfig` points to the `.dart_tool/packge_config.json` in the workspace the tool is operating on.

+If you tool is not distributed through pub.dev, you might consider publishing a placeholder package in order to reserve a unique name (and avoid collisions).
+Using a placeholder package to reserve a unique is also recommended for tools that wish to cache files in `.dart_tool/<my_tool_package_name>/`.
+See [package layout documentation][2] for details.

 ## Example: Hello World